zipcodeFrancisco/Maven.Quiz3-1/README.md

 		* If the word starts with a consonant, then shift consonants from the beginning of the word to the end of the word until the first vowel.
 Then, return the newly shifted string with `"ay"` appended.
 		* If the word has no vowels, then return the original string plus "ay".
 		* _Vowels_ are any of the following letters: `a`, `e`, `i`, `o`, `u`.
-		* _Consonants_ are any letter, which isn't a vowel.
+		* _Consonants_ are any letter, which aren't a vowel.

 #### Example